Cnly/Crafter/README.md

 @ReloadableConfig(priority = 2345, group = "group1") // Use this annotation to mark which IConfigManager should be
                                                      // reloaded automatically.
 The priority is an int whose
                                                      // default value is 0.
 The group parameter is used to mark
                                                      // the group this IConfigManager belongs to.
+Default: "".
 A
                                                      // SimpleConfigReloader only cares about ONE group.
                                                      // An IConfigManager with a higher priority will be reloaded
                                                      // before those having lower priorities.